breadnone/Fungus-custom-commands/README.md

 <hr>
 BaloonDialog -  Baloon Thoughts/Dialog like in anime/manga
 <hr>
 Clickable Character - You must eyeballing the position of the BoxCollider on Scene while the game is running to get the exact position.
+Currently it's not possible to follow character movement, it can, but comes with performance degradation, so disabled for now
 Copy ClickableCharacterEditor.cs to Editor folder
 Copy ClickableCharacter.cs to your Assets folder
 <hr>